EB1A/NIW

 For NIW and EB1A cases, attorneys’ skills and knowledge are crucial to persuade immigration officers to get approvals.
 Experienced NIW/EB1 attorneys argue for their clients’ cases better in terms of delivering clients’ research achievements into common language.
 As we are headquartered in Boston, a hub of national engineering/science/technology, we work with clients from many prestigious academic and research institutions including but not limited to MIT, Harvard, Stanford, Boston University, and MGH.
 Based on our 8 years of experiences with high successful records of approval, we specialize in NIW and EB1A cases.

-1. Proposed endeavor is of substantial merit and national importance
+1. The work has substantial merit and national importance;

 Documents to prepare